University Housing offers students these conveniences and services:

 Housekeeping staff work diligently to provide a safe, clean, comfortable and healthy living environment for residential students, and will routinely perform the following tasks:

 - Clean and disinfect bathrooms and fixtures

-- Traditional residence hall bathrooms are cleaned daily
+- Traditional and renovated residence hall bathrooms are cleaned on a daily schedule

-- North and Nittany Suites are cleaned on a rotating basis
+- North and Nittany Suites are sanitized on a rotating basis; students should clean the bathroom between sanitation visits

-- Eastview Terrace, Nittany Apartment, and White Course Apartments are to be cleaned by the residents
+- Eastview Terrace, Nittany Apartments, and White Course Apartments residents are required to clean the bathrooms

 - Surface clean bathrooms

 - Clean and disinfect showers

 - Remove common area trash and recycling material (each student is responsible for removing personal trash)

 - Sweep/vacuum lobby areas and hallways